 Dupilumab Led to Asthma Remission for Some

-About 30 percent of patients taking the biologic drug dupilumab experienced “remission” of asthma symptoms after six months of treatment, while 20 percent were able to remain largely asthma symptom-free for one year, new research finds.
+About 30 percent of patients taking the biologic drug dupilumab experienced “remission” of asthma symptoms after six months of treatment, while 20 percent were able to remain largely asthma symptom-free for one year, a 2021 study finds.

 Researchers defined remission as the near absence of asthma symptoms, based on several measures of asthma control including exacerbations, scores on an asthma symptom self-assessment and a lung function test.